joshamilton/argonaut/README.md

 The Biodiversity and Conservation Genomics Center is a part of the [Earth Biogenome Project](https://www.earthbiogenome.org/), working towards capturing the genetic diversity of life on Earth.

-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 ## Citations
 Argonaut is currently unpublished.
 For now, please use the GitHub URL when referencing.